-The Excel Networkdays function calculates the number of whole work days between two supplied dates.
-This includes all weekdays (Mon - Fri), excluding a supplied list of holidays.
+The Excel Networkdays function calculates the number of work days between two supplied dates (including the start and end date).
+The calculation includes all weekdays (Mon - Fri), excluding a supplied list of holidays.

 Note that the start_date, end_date and [holidays] arguments should be input as either:

 - If you attempt to input these date arguments as text, Excel may misinterpret them, due to different date systems, or date interpretation settings.

 The spreadsheets below provide two examples of the Excel Networkdays function, used to calculate the number of work days between the two dates 01-Dec-2010 and 05-Jan-2011.

 One of the examples (in cell A8) ignores holidays (other than weekends), while the second example (in cell A9) provides a list of holidays to be excluded from the day count in the calculation.

 Further examples of the Excel Networkdays function can be found on the Microsoft Office website.

 If you get an error from the Excel Networkdays function this is likely to be one of the following: